Antrim Hills Way

 During the Tertiary period, this region was subject to two million years of intense volcanic activity.
 The remains of numerous extinct volcanoes dot the Antrim plateau, including Scawt Hill and Slemish.
 Both these mountains are made of dolerite, formed from hardened magma.
 Nearby formations such as the Giant’s Causeway also bear testament to the amount of lava that flowed.

 Please be aware that this walking route passes through areas of open land such as hillside, working farmland and working forests.
-Livestock may be present, ground conditions may be uneven or wet underfoot and all forestry signage should be adhered to.
+Livestock and bulls can be present at certain times of the year, ground conditions may be uneven or wet underfoot and all forestry signage should be adhered to.
 Please refer to the ‘Walk Safely’ information that can be found at the link below.

 Dogs are not allowed.
 Dogs are strictly not allowed, even when on a lead.
 Cattle can feel threatened by dogs.